denisyukphp/tmpfile-manager/docs/index.md

 }
 ```

-Use handlers to pass specific logic.
+Use handlers to pass specific logic or rewrite currents.

 ## Subscribe events